 Path Forward for Lawyers Doing the Right Thing

-The insurance company is either going to pay at least a reasonable value on the claim or it is going to go to trial where a jury is going to give you the fair value of the case.
+The insurance company is going to pay at least a reasonable value on the claim or it will go to trial where a jury will give you the fair value of the case.
 Because a jury is the ultimate definer of the fair value of a case.

-- Engstrom wrote another article on this topic a few years after this post which most says the same thing but does cover a bit of new ground
+- Engstrom wrote another article on this topic a few years after this post which most says the same thing but covers a bit of new ground.